-The British Student Doctor Journal (The BSDJ) is a novel, peer-reviewed, open-access, medical journal targeted at a medical student readership, established in 2016.
+The British Student Doctor Journal (BSDJ) is a novel, peer-reviewed, open-access, medical journal targeted at a medical student readership, established in 2016.

-The BSDJ was founded by James Kilgour and Shivali Fulchand, two final year medical students at Cardiff University School of Medicine.
-They recognised the difficulty medical students were having in getting their work published, and felt that there were also limited opportunities for students to gain editorial, and peer-review experience, at medical school.
+The BSDJ was co-founded by James Kilgour and Shivali Fulchand, who were final year medical students at Cardiff University School of Medicine.
+James and Shivali recognised the difficulty medical students experienced in finding opportunities to publish and gain journal management experience at a junior level, and founded the journal to address these issues.

 After drafting a business proposal in March 2016, James and Shivali gained funding from Cardiff University School of Medicine.
 In May 2016, The BSDJ was incorporated as an imprint of Cardiff University Press.

-Our first issue was published on the 31st January 2017.
-The occasion was commemorated by a Launch Party.
-Our keynote speaker for the evening was Nobel Prize Winner and Chancellor of Cardiff University, Professor Sir Martin Evans.
+The journal's first issue was published on the 31st January 2017.
+The occasion was commemorated by a launch party, including a keynote speech delivered by Nobel Prize Winner and Chancellor of Cardiff University, Professor Sir Martin Evans.

 We believe all scientific thought should be shared completely open-access.
 Restricted access creates an information-deficit for countries and universities with lower incomes and resources.
 Therefore, the most ethical method of publishing is to make all articles published available to all free of charge.
 The British Student Doctor supports this initiative and all of our articles will be fully open access.